dzwietering/yogait/README.md

 `inference.py` runs a live inference demo that uses the deployed Docker image to estimate live poses

-If you don't have the local Docker image running you can edit line 7 of `utils/helpers.py` to refer to the web API similar to the edit in `main.js`.
+If you don't have the local Docker image running you can edit line 7 of `utils/helpers.py` to refer to the web API similar to the edit in `main.js`as specified in the previous section.

 #### 2. Performing Live Inference